edumco/mini-docs/README.md

 **While you do some work!** Get some notepad and keep notes during the process.
 It keeps the critical info at hand and helps you to select what you should document.

 ## How to write them?
-(The 10 commandments for good documentation)

 1. You should have a single point of start.

-2. You should not document or copy things that can be consulted elsewhere.
+2. You should not add or copy information that can be found in other tools.

 3. You should have a clear hirearchical structure of documents.

 4. You should use simple files.

-5. You should use the default text appareance on your editor.
+5. You should use simple text formating to publish information.

 6. You should use text hirearchy with: Title, sections, subsections and lists.

-7. You should interconect your documents with references to related contents.
+7. You should add references to related contents.

-8. Whenever a document gets big you should break it in smaller ones.
+8. Do not let a document increase in size, make it in small pieces.

 9. You should have a sumary listing all your sources of knowledge.

-10. Put your documents closer to the user
+10. Make your documents accessible to your users.

 ## References